 The Machinery Directive covers the manufacturing of machinery that is sold or put into use within the European Economic Area (EEA).

-The directive covers a wide range of machinery.
-Machinery is defined as: "an assembly of linked parts or components, at least one of which moves, with the appropriate actuators, control and power circuits, etc. joined together for a specific application, in particular for the processing, treatment, moving or packaging of a material."
+The directive covers a wide range of machinery defined as: "an assembly of linked parts or components, at least one of which moves, with the appropriate actuators, control and power circuits, etc. joined together for a specific application, in particular for the processing, treatment, moving or packaging of a material."

 The directive defines 'Machinery' as: